 Research, Development, Legislation

 The Commonwealth Policy Coalition launched its first chapter in 2020 with a single mission: form an innovative, practical, and groundbreaking policy development service for the welfare of the Commonwealth of Kentucky that empowers future leaders.
-In 2021, we were officially affirmed as a partner of the Kentucky State Legislature though bicameral legislation in both chambers.
-In 2022, we organized our first alumni-faculty board with a statewide focus to allow the work of chapters to move forward and create new certified Fellows.
+Within our first two years CPC was recognized as a solution-finding partner to the Kentucky State Legislature though a bicameral resolution adopted in each chamber, and legislators introduced the first three bills designed from the faculty-partnered work of our members into the General Assembly.
+The university chapters of CPC are now organized under an alumni + faculty board with a statewide focus to expand new chapters and create new certified Fellows from each.

 Our Mission & Impact

-CPC is not a typical think tank; we are designed as a "think-and-do-tank" to serve the Commonwealth with new solutions.
-We take ideas outside of the university & theoretical research sphere and develop them in the real world with legislators and other partners.
+CPC is not a typical think tank and neither are our Fellows; our design is a "think-and-do-tank", to not only design tailored solutions but also implement them as legislation.
+Our focus is to research the independent policy ideas of our Fellows, then take them outside of the university & theoretical research sphere and develop them in the real world with legislators and partners.

 Currently, we have one established chapter at the University of Louisville.
 However, we invite students or faculty from other Kentucky research universities to use our existing model to establish a chapter at your school.
 If interested in joining a chapter or founding a new one at your university, please contact us at firstname.lastname@example.org.